darshanshewale/Banking/README.md

 7. **Transaction Sorting**:
    - Implement sorting options for the transaction history.

+# Project Structure 📝
+* index.html: Contains the HTML structure for the project.
+* style.css: Defines the projects’s visual styling.
+* script.js: Implements the project logic using JavaScript.

 ## Installation 🖥️

 1. Clone this repository to your local machine.
 2. Install any necessary dependencies (if applicable).
 3. Run the project locally.
-4.
-# Project Structure 📝
-* index.html: Contains the HTML structure for the project.
-* style.css: Defines the projects’s visual styling.
-* script.js: Implements the project logic using JavaScript.

-# Installation
-* Clone this repository to your local machine.
-* Open index.html in your preferred web browser.

 # Acknowledgments 🎓
 This project is as part of my web development journey.
 Feel free to explore, modify, and enhance it!